raphixscrap/hogwarts-picot-gouttebroze-int1/README.md

 To ensure the game does not crash due to invalid user input, we centralized all interactions in `hogwarts/utils/input_utils.py`.

 1.  **Type Validation (`ask_number`):**
-    * We use a `try...except ValueError` block.
-If the user enters a string (e.g., "Harry") instead of a number, the function catches the error and recursively calls itself until a valid integer is entered.
+    * We use two different function : one to remove the sign, the other one that goes through the string to ensure it can be turned into an integer.
 2.  **Range Validation:**
     * The functions `ask_number` and `ask_choice` accept `min_val` and `max_val` arguments.
-If the user enters a number outside this range (e.g., choosing option 5 in a menu of 3 items), it raises a `ValueError` and prompts again.
+If the user enters a number outside this range (e.g., choosing option 5 in a menu of 3 items), it asks the user to enter a value until the value is acceptable.
 3.  **Empty Strings (`ask_text`):**
     * We use the `.strip()` method to remove whitespace.
 A `while` loop prevents the user from entering an empty name or just spaces.

 **Known Bugs:**
-* *None.* The game runs through all 4 chapters without crashing on standard execution.
+* *None.* The game runs through all 5 chapters without crashing on standard execution.
 JSON files must be present in the `hogwarts/data/` folder for the game to launch.

 ### Testing Strategies